 Our pumpkin science consists of using our five senses to examine pumpkins.
 We keep our observations in a pumpkin journal.

-In our journal we have pages that we record how pumpkins feel, look, sounds, smell and of course taste.
-We also measure our pumpkin.
+In our journal, we have pages where we record how pumpkins feel, look, sound, smell, and of course taste.
+We also measure our pumpkins.

 One of the best activities to do during our pumpkin science station time is making a hypothesis about if a pumpkin will float or sink in a tub of water.

 My class is always amazed by the results!